n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflow.md

+---
+title: Execute Workflow node - n8n Documentation
+description: Documentation for the Execute Workflow node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Execute Workflow

 Use the Execute Workflow node to run a different workflow on the host machine that runs n8n.